Food Guide · 7 min read

 Visit, Eat, Take Your Time

-Handmade pasta in Leichhardt is best enjoyed slowly.
+Handmade pasta in Leichhardt is best enjoyed slowly — and many tables pair it with a wood-fired pizza in Leichhardt to share.
 La Botte D'Oro is at 137 Marion Street, Leichhardt, 10 minutes from the Sydney CBD.
 For full directions, opening hours and parking, see our contact page.
 If you're planning a celebration or business event, our private dining page covers exclusive venue hire.

-Otherwise — book a Thursday, order the Pappardelle Bolognese, and see what handmade pasta in Leichhardt is supposed to feel like.
+Otherwise — book a Thursday, order the Lamb Ragù, and see what handmade pasta in Leichhardt is supposed to feel like.